Brocken: Ascent, construction and use

-The Brocken was extensively used for surveillance and espionage purposes.
+Brocken was extensively used for surveillance and espionage purposes.
 On the summit were two large and powerful listening stations, which could capture radio traffic in almost all of Western Europe.
 One belonged to Soviet military intelligence, the GRU, and was also the westernmost outpost of the Soviets in Germany; the other was Department III of the Ministry for State Security in the GDR.
 The listening posts were codenamed "Yenisei" and "Urian".
 Between 1973 and 1976 a new modern television tower was built for the second channel of the GDR's television service, the Deutscher Fernsehfunk.
 Today it is used by the public Zweites Deutsches Fernsehen (ZDF) television network.
 The Stasi (East German secret police) used the old tower until 1985, when they moved to a new building – now a museum.
 To seal the area, the entire Brocken plateau was then surrounded by a concrete wall, built from 2,318 sections, each one 2.4 tonne in weight and 3.60 m high.
 The whole area was not publicly accessible until 3 December 1989.
 The wall has since been dismantled, as have the Russian barracks and the domes of their listening posts.
 Today the old tower beside the lodge again is home to a weather station of the Deutscher Wetterdienst.

-Following the fall of the Berlin Wall, beginning on 3 December 1989 the Brocken was again open to the public during a demonstration walk.
+Following the fall of the Berlin Wall, beginning on 3 December 1989, Brocken was again open to the public during a demonstration walk.
 With German reunification there was a gradual reduction in border security facilities and military installations from 1990.
-The last Russian soldier left the Brocken on 30 March 1994.
-The Brocken summit was renaturalised at a cost of millions of euros.
+The last Russian soldier left Brocken on 30 March 1994.
+Brocken summit was restored at a cost of millions of Euros.
 It is now a popular tourist destination for visitors to the Harz.

-As a protected area since 1939 and due to the decades of restricted access the unique climate of the Brocken provided outstanding conditions.
+As a protected area since 1939 and due to the decades of restricted access the unique climate of Brocken provided outstanding conditions.
 The massif is partly still covered with primary forest extremely rare in Germany.
 It provides perfect conditions for endangered and nearly extinct species like the Eurasian lynx, wildcats and capercaillies.
-The Brocken was therefore declared part of a national park in 1990.
+Brocken was therefore declared part of a national park in 1990.